Disposal and its effect on your concession

 Lease arrangements from 10 September 2024

-If you have moved into the property, you can lease, rent or otherwise grant exclusive possession of part of the property, providing that the lease arrangement starts between 10 September 2024 and 30 June 2025 and you continue to live in the property.
+If you have moved into the property, you can lease, rent or otherwise grant exclusive possession of part of the property, providing that the lease arrangement starts on or after 10 September 2024 and you continue to live in the property.

-Where the lease arrangement starts outside this period, you may lose the concession.
+Where the lease arrangement starts before this date, you may lose the concession.

 You will also lose the concession if you lease, rent or otherwise grant exclusive possession of all of the property within 1 year after you move into the property.